Interested in becoming a dietitian?

 Many universities offer undergraduate programs in dietetic education that have been nationally accredited.

 PRINCE EDWARD ISLAND

 Steps to becoming a registered dietitian in Canada.

-Contact a DC-accredited program listed on this page to find out about admission requirements and/or request an assessment of your qualifications for admission.
+Contact one of the accredited dietetics programs listed on this page to find out about admission requirements and/or transfer options and assessment of qualifications for admission..